ginthemachine/sapui5-best-practices/README.md

 - `bypass` - fail safe target for unmatched routes.

 ### **Creating Patterns**
 Route name should be descriptive by itself.
-Prefer *plural* form for routes if appicable.
+Prefer *plural* form for routes if applicable.

 BAD:
 ```